PotcFdk/SteamDiscoveryQueueAutoSkipper/README.md

 ![Screenshot of the "Next in Queue" button](https://i.imgur.com/NuCCY8D.png)

 ## Why?
-During the [Steam Winter Sale](http://store.steampowered.com/SteamAwards/) you get trading cards for going through your queue up to three times a day.
+During the [Steam Summer Sale](http://steamcommunity.com/my/stickers/) you get trading cards for going through your queue up to three times a day.
 This script makes it easier to stay lazy.

 ## Sale